 The College is a valuable and distinct institution forming a campus which includes a number of Listed buildings and others of architectural merit.
-Set apart from the built-up area, the setting of the College in open countryside is a valuable part of the landscape of the Parish areas, viewed from both towards the College and outward from within the campus.
-There will be a presumption against any development in the countryside and open space around the campus in order to conserve the setting of the College in the wider landscape, and the views.
+Set apart from the built-up area, the setting of the College in open countryside is a valuable part of the landscape of the Parish areas, with attractive views towards the College and outward from within the campus.